Municipal Court Warrants

 - Turn yourself

 The Capias Pro Fine warrant is issued by the court when an individual fails to satisfy a judgment according to its terms.
 For example, if you were on a payment plan and you failed to make a payment when due, then a Capias Pro Fine warrant can be issued for your arrest.

 If you are arrested on a Capias Pro Fine warrant, you do not have the option to post a bond.
-Your options are to either pay the amount due in full by cash, cashier's check, money order or credit card or turn yourself in to the Walker County Jail and be arraigned by the Judge within 24 hours.
+Your options are to either pay the amount due in full by cash, cashier's check, money order or credit card or turn yourself

 The City Marshal is a Huntsville Police Officer, assigned to the Municipal Court, and tasked with locating wanted individuals and bringing them before the Court, along with other duties.
 The Marshal routinely makes visits to the homes and work sites of wanted individuals.
 The Marshal also conducts periodic warrant round-ups.

 The Huntsville Municipal Court holds active warrant(s) for the individuals listed on the linked page below.
 This list is current at the time of posting.
 All warrants must be verified before any individual will be apprehended.
 The apprehension must be made by a law enforcement officer once confirmation of the warrant is made.

 The active warrant list is updated periodically.
 If you see your name on this list and feel that it is in error, please contact the Huntsville Municipal Court at 936-291-5476.